mtsfreitas/mtsfreitas/README.md

 ### Nice to meet you

+🏫 Federal University of Viçosa
-🎓 I hold a Bachelor's Degree in Computer Science from UFV (Federal University of Viçosa).
+🎓 BSc in Computer Science

-🍎 2+ years of professional experience in iOS Development.
+💻 iOS Developer

 ## 🌐 Social